Mississippi River (Ontario)

-The Mississippi River is a tributary of the Ottawa River in Eastern Ontario, Canada, which has no relation with the Mississippi River in the United States.
+The Mississippi River is a tributary of the Ottawa River in Eastern Ontario, Canada, which has no geographic relation with the Mississippi River in the United States.
 It is 200 km in length from its source at Mackavoy Lake, has a drainage area of 4450 km2, and has a mean discharge of 40 m3/s.
 There are more than 250 lakes in the watershed.

 Communities along the river include the village of Lanark, the towns of Carleton Place, Mississippi Mills (including towns of Almonte and Pakenham), and Galetta.
 Here it enters the Ottawa River.